MicrosoftDocs/sdk-api/sdk-api-src/content/ctfutb/nf-ctfutb-itflangbaritem-getinfo.md

 ### -param pInfo [out]

 Pointer to a <a href="/windows/desktop/api/ctfutb/ns-ctfutb-tf_langbariteminfo">TF_LANGBARITEMINFO</a> structure that receives the language bar item information.
+Since Windows 8, the structure should have GUID_LBI_INPUTMODE or the item will be ignored.
+Read more [here](https://docs.microsoft.com/en-us/windows/win32/w8cookbook/third-party-input-method-editors#manifestation).

 ## -returns